ivogeorg/robot_description/README.md

 ### TODO

-1. Add "hubcaps" to the outside of the two rear wheels to make rotation visible.
-   1. Create from a box and place on the "outside" of wheel.
-   2. Add under the wheel link.
-The link is the origin for all coordinates of elements added under it.
-   3. No explicit joint necessary.
-2. Add a caster wheel to the front.
+1. Add a caster wheel to the front.
    1. Create from two spheres, one for support, and one for contact. _This is a first-order model.
 The contact sphere doesn't actually rotate._
    2. Support twice as big as contact.
    3. Borrow inertia entries from other elements. _Is this okay?_
    4. Fixed joint with chassis.
-3. Check if the `Expand Joint Details: false` setting in `config.rviz` is suppressing the showing of the joint.
+2. Check if the `Expand Joint Details: false` setting in `config.rviz` is suppressing the showing of the joint.
 The checkpoint project requires explicit visualization of the joints.

 ### References